Live chat might feel like a big commitment, but the juice is worth the squeeze. (In other words, live chat support is well worth the effort.)

 Live chat could also help with enormous wholesale purchases, too.
 CROSSNET, a merchant using Gorgias, won a $450,000 sale because they promptly responded to a live chat conversation.

-Live chat best practices for customer support
+Live chat best practices

 If you’re operating an ecommerce business, implementing live chat support is a strategic move that can catalyze growth and increase your sales (just like all support channels).
 But like anything new, you want to be sure to implement your live chat experience properly.